coryalder/vhs-tool-auth/README.md

 ## JWT security

 This service also isn't following JWT best-practices - that is: a short-lived access token and a longer-lived refresh token.
 Afaik that setup is generally done to prevent replay attacks, which didn't seem like a huge concern.
 Instead, I've opted for a much simpler setup: a single token that expires after 24 hours.

-## JWT secret

-The JWT secret used to encode and validate the JWT is shared between the `vhs-tool-auth` server and the lua code in the nginx config.
-I haven't actually figured out how to deploy these nicely.
-It's ok to change these - the only result is everybody's tokens will be invalid and they'll have to log in again - but they need to be the same in the nginx config and on the server.
-The server pulls it from a `JWT_SECRET` environment variable that I've stored in a `.env` file in the root of the project.
-The nginx config needs to be manually updated.
-It's the `$jwt_secret` variable at the top of the config.